shelleg/ansible-role-prometheus/README.md

-* `prometheus_skip_config: false` - if you want to install without configuration / stay with the default apt/rpm (or simlar style via github) config - set this to `true`
+* `prometheus_skip_config: false` - if you want to install without configuration / stay with the default apt/rpm (or similar style via github) config - set this to `true`
 * `promehtues_use_role_rules: false` - there some sample_alerts I scattered and found useful to build upon so feel free to reuse [ BTW this option will not work without prometheus_skip_config `true` ]

 In general any command-line argument you wish to pass to `prometheus`, `node_exporter` & `alertmanager` cloud be done by setting / adding one of the `prometheus_components`_opts:

-As an exmple with alertmanager:
+As an example with alertmanager:

     prometheus_alertmanager_opts:
       - "web.listen-address={{ prometheus_alertmanager_opt_web_listen_address }}"